The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 There are many hot springs in this geothermal area

-So we decided on going for a hike and have a peek into Reykjadalur valley from above and hoped that the filming crew would be gone soon, as it was getting late.
+So we decided to go for a hike and have a peek into Reykjadalur valley from above, and hoped that the filming crew would be gone soon, as it was getting late.

-The hike from the parking lot to the Reykjadalur path is only 1 km and we saw a couple of hot springs on the way.
-And we met several people coming from bathing in the valley.
+The hike from the parking lot to the Reykjadalur path is only 1 km, and we saw a couple of hot springs on the way.
+And we met several people coming from the valley after bathing in the warm river.

 Reykjadalur Valley - Bathe in a Hot River in South Iceland